Saba Esber

+Biography

 Saba Esber was born in 1959 in Latakia, Syria, to an Orthodox Christian family.
 He graduated in 1987 with a BA in Civil Engineering from Tishreen University in Latakia and with a BTh in Theology from the University of Balamand.

-He was ordained to the diaconate in 1984 and the priesthood in 1988, serving at the Church of the Archangel Michael in Latakia.
+He was ordained to the diaconate in 29 November 1984 and the priesthood in 1988, serving at the Church of the Archangel Michael in Latakia.
 In 1994 he was elevated to the rank of archimandrite.
-He was elected as an auxiliary bishop to Patriarch Ignatius IV of Antioch and consecrated to the episcopacy on Dec.
-20, 1997, assigned as an auxiliary in Latakia.
+He was elected as an auxiliary bishop to Patriarch Ignatius IV of Antioch and consecrated to the episcopacy and assigned as an auxiliary in Latakia where he pastored until 1998.
 In 1999, he was elected by the Holy Synod of Antioch to be the Metropolitan of Bosra and Hauran.

 His episcopacy has been in the midst of extremely difficult circumstances, as the region over which he has presided has been particularly badly damaged and materially impoverished by the Syrian civil war.

-On February 23, 2023, the Holy Synod of Antioch elected Metropolitan Saba to be transferred to the Antiochian Orthodox Christian Archdiocese of North America.
+On February 23, 2023, the Holy Synod of Antioch elected Metropolitan Saba to be the Metropolitan of the Antiochian Orthodox Christian Archdiocese of North America.

 He has translated numerous books and articles into Arabic, as well as serving as author and editor of many other articles.

 From 1995 to 2006, he taught Pastoral Care and Introduction to the Old Testament at the Saint John of Damascus Institute of Theology at the University of Balamand.

 As part of his friendship with Bishop Basil (Essey) of the Antiochian Orthodox Christian Archdiocese of North America, Saba has overseen a program of "twinning" between parishes of the North American archdiocese and his own archdiocese of Hauran as part of a "sister diocese" relationship.

-In 2022, he was included among the names on the nominating ballot for consideration for election by the Holy Synod of Antioch to be the metropolitan archbishop of the Antiochian Orthodox Christian Archdiocese of North America.
-He was elected metropolitan of the archdiocese in early 2023.
+In 2022, his name was included among those on the nominating ballot for consideration for election by the Holy Synod of Antioch to be the metropolitan archbishop of the Antiochian Orthodox Christian Archdiocese of North America.
+He was elected metropolitan of the archdiocese in 23 February 2023.